 - a common way of describing org and "working on" org allows for

 sharing org and variations leading to more effective specialisation

 The holon data-structure

 The peers do not directly represent the holarchy or holons.
 Those are the application of the network, the purpose they're connecting together to collaboratively achieve.
-In peer-to-peer networking parlance, the holarchy is called the logical network, a network that can only be participated in by peers in the physical network operating in accord with the protocol.
+In peer-to-peer networking parlance, the holarchy is called the logical network, an internal "virtual" network that can only be participated in by peers in the physical network operating in accord with the protocol.

 A holon is an individual unit within this logical network that all together make up the holarchy.
 Each running peer maintains a representation of itself as a holon, but there are also many more holons than peers.
 Every individual, organisation, project or even concept is a holon.
 But it's the peer holons that serve as the "gateway" through which other holons can be created and maintained, because it's the peer software that implements the interfaces between physical resources and the logical holarchy within.

 We have a protocol allowing peers to behave as a four-quadrant holon all maintaining the holarchy network, but we need to defined specifically what that means in terms of a data structure and processes applying to it.